 - University of Leeds Teaching and Research Award

 I primarily teach and supervise projects within the areas of music psychology and film music at both undergraduate and postgraduate level.
-I am currently the School's Deputy Director of Student Education and the School representative for PRiA (Pedagogic Research in the Arts).
+I am currently the Faculty Academic Lead for Assessment and have previously held several student education leadership positions within the School of Music (including Deputy Director of Student Education, Assessment and Academic Integrity Lead, and Digital Education Academic Lead).

 Research groups and institutes